 These are the joints in which the distal bone is capable of motion around an indefinite number of axes, which have one common center.
 It is formed by the reception of a globular head into a cup-like cavity, hence the name ball-and-socket.

 Hip and shoulder joints are the examples

-Bones help in maintaining joint stability only in firm type of joints, like the hip and ankle.
-Otherwise in most of the joints (shoulder, knee, sacroiliac, etc.) their role in joint stability is negligible.
+Bones help in maintaining joint stability only in the firm type of joints, like the hip and ankle.
+Otherwise, in most of the joints (shoulder, knee, sacroiliac, etc.), their role in joint stability is negligible.

 Dislocation of Joint

 This a condition in which the articular surfaces of the joint are abnormally displaced and the two articular surfaces have no contact in between.
 If a partial contact is still retained, it is called subluxation.

 Dislocation is commonly caused by trauma and is characterized by pain, deformity, and loss of function.
 It can be diagnosed by clinical examination and X-ray is confirmatory.

 Sprain is the severe pain in a joint caused by ligamentous tear, but without any associated dislocation or fracture.
 The tear leads to effusion into the ligament and joint causing great pain.

 Neuropathic joint is the result of its complete denervation to that all reflexes are eliminated and the joint is left unprotected and liable to mechanical damage.
 A neuropathic joint shows painless swelling, excessive mobility, and bony destruction.

 It is commonly caused by leprosy, tubes dorsalis, and syringomyelia.